lf-edge/eve/pkg/pillar/docs/nim.md

   * an instance of the `DevicePortConfig` struct (abbreviated to DPC)
   * contains configuration for every physical interface, except those which are disabled or directly assigned to applications
-  * DPC is received from different sources, such as zedagent (config from controller), the `/config` partition with override DPC copied from USB stick by `device-steps.sh` and even from NIM itself, which builds and publishes the *last-resort* config if enabled
+  * DPC is received from different sources, such as zedagent (bootstrap config or config from the controller), the `/config` partition with `override.json`, specially formatted USB stick with `usb.json` and even from NIM itself, which builds and publishes the *last-resort* config if enabled
 * global configuration properties
   * an instance of `ConfigItemValueMap` struct received from zedagent
   * used to determine if last-resort should be enabled, also to obtain time